101 EMI Shielding tips and tricks

 79 Parts can be subjected to galvanic treatment when dealing with larger quantities.

 80 Within a few days we can produce Honeycomb ventilation panels according to the customer’s drawing.
 The honeycomb structure is like waveguides and lets air though while blocking electromagnetic waves from entering.

-The cell size of the honeycombs is 3.2 mm and combinations of sever layers is possible, even under cross constructions for higher performance.
-A cross cell honeycomb consists of minimal two layers of Honeycomb material stepped and rotated 90° relative to each other.
-This results in a good shielding performance independent of the polarization of the waves (fig. 80.1).
+The cell size of the honeycombs is 3.2mm and combinations of sever layers is possible, even under cross constructions for higher performance.
+A cross cell honeycomb consists of minimal two layers of Honeycomb material stepped and rotated 90 degrees relative to each other.
+This results in a good shielding performance independent of the polarization of the waves. (fig. 80.1).

-81 The prevent from dust, a dust filter can be integrated in the ventilation panel.
-The dust filter can also be mounted to the outside of the of the enclosure (fig. 81.1).
+81 To protect from dust, a dust filter can be integrated in the ventilation panel.
+The dust filter can also be mounted to the outside of the enclosure. (fig. 81.1).

-83 A honeycomb ventilation panel can be framed and pre drilled on request for easy mounting or can be produced frameless (fig. 82.1) with optional a pressed flange for smaller constructions or when the Honeycomb ventilation panel is mounted in a clamped construction.
+83 A honeycomb ventilation panel can be framed and pre drilled on request for easy mounting or can be produced frameless with optional a pressed flange for smaller constructions or when the honeycomb ventilation panel is mounted in a clamped construction.

-86 Two layers of slanted honeycomb placed opposite to one another also make it impossible for metal rods to be entered into the cage, and thus prevent from electrocution (fig. 81.1).
+86 Two layers of slanted honeycomb placed opposite to one another also make it impossible for metal rods to be entered into the cage, and thus protect from electrocution.

 90 Cables from and to a shielded enclosure should also be shielded when no sufficient entry like power line filters are used.